isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 This algorithm will compare chunks of 7 _semi-unique_ bytes at a time, starting from the $0^"th"$ byte of the byte array.
 First, the initial byte is recorded, the algorithm then scans each subsequent byte until a byte of a different value is found.
 At that point, the quantity of the first byte, and it's value, are recorded as the _first_ of the _7 byte chunk_, and then the algorithm continues for the next byte (the one that ended the sequential streak of the first byte).
-The process is repeated until 7 bytes are found.
+The process is repeated until 7, semi-unique, bytes are found.
 If the algorithm comes across a byte that is already present as a previous value in the _7 byte chunk_, then it treats it _no differently_ than if it was completely new.
 The algorithm only cares about separating and condensing the sequential streams of